KonScanner/KonScanner/README.md

 ## My background is in Data Science, Physics and Music

 - 🌱 Learning everything I can get my hands on!!!
-- ⚒ Looking to collaborate with others for ML based projects!
+- ⚒ Looking to collaborate with others on Data Science/Analytics/ML based projects!
-- ⚡ Hobbies include, playing guitar / bass and basketball.
+- ⚡ Hobbies include, playing guitar, bass and basketball.

 ### Connect with me: